microly/ggpolar/README.md

 <img src="man/figures/README-map_radius_theta-3.png" width="50%" />

-2.You can also translate and(or) rotate the data.
+2.You can also translate and/or rotate the data.

 ``` r
 ggplot(polar_data, aes(p_theta = theta, p_radius = radius)) +